A few days before the start of another school year, you might be wondering about how to spread the word about your organization.

 Select a font that is easily readable at a glance.
 You can play with the text placement, but the font itself needs to convey your content effectively.

-You can play with the font size, as a way to prioritize your content.
+Use the font size as a way to prioritize your content.
 We recommend having the most important content be twice as big as the secondary information.
-Anything else can be smaller.
+Any other supporting content (i.e. location address, contact email, dress code) can be smaller.

-"A picture is worth a thousand words."
-This saying is also applicable to your flyer!
+Have you ever heard the expression "a picture is worth a thousand words?"
+Well, this also applies to your flyer!

-Since you don’t have that much space to add text, you should use an image or photo to capture people’s attention.
+Since you don’t have that much space, you should use an image or photo to capture people’s attention.

 Choose an image that is related to your organization’s activities to feature on your flyer.
-It can be your club’s members from last year, or a photo of your club in action in the community.
+It can be anything from your members of the previous year, to a photo of your organization in the field.
+Don't forget to add your logo!

-The image or photo must be high resolution!
-No one likes a pixelated low-quality photo on a flyer.
-To print clearly, the image should be at least 300 dpi (dots per inch).
+Pro Tip: The image or photo must be high resolution.
+To print clearly, your image should be at least 300 dpi (dots per inch).
+If your image looks slightly blurry on your computer screen, it will print even worse.

 Use the Right Colors